Las Cruces International Airport: Historical airline service

 Additionally, charter flights regularly serve the airport, mainly transporting university athletic teams.
 Large Airbus A320 and Boeing 737-800 aircraft operated by Allegiant Air and Sun Country Airlines often land at the Las Cruces International Airport.
-On December 27, 2022, three Sun Country Boeing 737-800's were on the ground at Las Cruces simultaneously when returning from Detroit, Michigan after the New Mexico State Aggies footbal team played in the Quick Lane Bowl game.
+On December 27, 2022, three Sun Country Boeing 737-800's were on the ground at Las Cruces simultaneously when returning from Detroit, Michigan after the New Mexico State Aggies football team played in the Quick Lane Bowl game.

 Airlines and destinations

 Passenger

+Total enplaned and deplaned passengers for 2023 was 2,965.